-- If you find that you are having difficulties with this course, feel free to contact me as soon as possible so that I can try to help you with your studies.
-Do not wait until near the end of the semester to contact me regarding these issues because by then, it will probably be too late. - Students must submit various writing assignments-such as exam essays, critical paper rough drafts, and critical paper final drafts, for example-to dropboxes.
+- Do not use technology for tasks unrelated to class (such as, for example, listening to music, watching videos, gaming, posting to social media, etc.). - Do not eat during class; the classroom is not a restaurant. - If you find that you are having difficulties with this course, feel free to contact me as soon as possible so that I can try to help you with your studies.
+Do not wait until three weeks before finals to contact me regarding these issues because by then, it will probably be too late. - Students must submit various writing assignments-such as exam essays, critical paper rough drafts, and critical paper final drafts, for example-to dropboxes.
 The files submitted to the eLearn dropboxes must be one of the following formats, which eLearn can read: .doc, .docx, or .rtf.
 If a student submits any composition in another, unreadable format, it will receive zero credit. - I will not notify a student if a required paper/essay is not submitted to the dropbox, as it is the pupil's responsibility to verify proper submission of the composition.
 Students are highly encouraged to keep all Dropbox Submission Receipts throughout the semester since these receipts provide information relating to each dropbox submission (such as time/date of submission, for instance).
 Additionally, I will not notify a student if an incorrect file is submitted to the dropbox because it is the student's responsibility to make sure the correct document/file is submitted to the dropbox by the assignment's due date.
-Naming document files clearly (such as, for example, RJones-ENGL 2120 Critical Paper-Rough Draft or RJones-ENGL 2120 Critical Paper-Final Draft) can be most helpful in identifying correct files to upload to the dropbox.
-If a student cannot access the designated dropbox when a composition is due, the pupil must send it to me via e-mail attachment in eLearn by the due date.
+Naming document files clearly (such as, for example, RJones-ENGL 2410 Critical Paper-Rough Draft or RJones-ENGL 2410 Critical Paper-Final Draft) can be most helpful in identifying correct files to upload to the dropbox.
+If a student cannot access the designated dropbox when a composition is due, the pupil must send it to me via e-mail attachment (in eLearn) by the due date.
 Otherwise, late paper deduction penalties outlined above will apply.
 This method of submission, however, is only to be used in emergency situations, and the student still must upload the composition to the proper dropbox as soon as dropbox access is restored.
 In the rare event that a student is not able to access eLearn at all when a composition is due, the pupil must send the composition to me via e-mail attachment to the following address by the due date: Abbey.Anderson@ws.edu.
 Otherwise, late paper deduction penalties outlined above will apply.
-This method of submission,
+This method of submission, however, is only to be used in emergency situations, and the student still must upload the composition to the proper eLearn dropbox as soon as dropbox access is restored.

-- however, is only to be used in emergency situations, and the student still must upload the composition to the proper eLearn dropbox as soon as dropbox access is restored. - I will also not notify a student if he or she has not completed all required sections of an exam.
+- I also will not notify a student if the student has not completed all required sections of an exam.
 It is the student's responsibility to complete all exams in their entirety by the tests' due dates.
-If a student misses an exam, the pupil must contact me within one week to arrange a make-up exam, and the student must provide proper documentation of a well-founded excuse for the missed exam; otherwise, the exam will earn a grade of zero. - Extra credit may be offered during the course.
+If a student misses an exam, the pupil must contact me within one week to arrange a make-up exam, and the student must provide proper documentation of a well-founded excuse for the missed exam; otherwise, the exam will earn a grade of zero. - Once a paper/essay has been graded, it cannot be resubmitted for a higher grade. - Extra credit may be offered during the course.
 This is not a guarantee, however. - In the event of a grade dispute, it is the student's responsibility to provide documentation of course work.